savitagup/901NodeIntro-1/Labs/Ch01-Intro/1ExecuteJS/README.md

     With the array, can you loop through and find the high and low temp of the week?

-    After finding the days, print something similar to the following:
+    After finding the highest high temp day, and lowest low temp day, print something similar to the following:

     ```
     The lowest temperature this week was on Wed and it was 65